GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/deployment/edge-server/deploytoserver.md

 4. Write the OS installer image file on the larger (min 4GB USB drive)

-    You can use an image flash app like [Balena Etcher](https://etcher.balena.io/) or any of the following options, depending on the OS of the setup machine:
+    You can use an image flash app like [Balena Etcher](https://etcher.balena.io/) or any of the following options, depending on the OS of the setup workstation:

     __On Linux__